Palestinian Scout Association: History

 The Scout movement in Palestine started in 1912 at St. George's School in Jerusalem, and participated in the World Scout Jamborees in 1929 and 1933.

 The Association was recognized by the World Scout Bureau in 1945.
 The modern Palestinian Scout Association was formed in exile due to the 1948 war.
 However, recognition was withdrawn in 1949.

 According to the World Organisation of the Scouting Movement (WOSM), a recognition of Scout movements is possible only when Scouting is active and operating within the borders of its own national state that has a seat in the United Nations.
 Palestine was admitted in 1993 as a special member.
 Official recognition was restored by the World Scout Conference in 1996.
 The president of the Israel Scouting Federation made a statement asking the World Scout Conference to support the proposal.
 His speech was received with a standing ovation.
 The Palestinian Scout Association was accepted as an Associate WOSM Member.
 On 27 February 2016, the World Scout Committee recognized the Palestinian Scout Association as the National Scout Organization of the State of Palestine and conferred the Association with Full WOSM Membership with voting rights.
 The membership certificate was to be presented to the organisation during the 41st World Scout Conference, to be conducted in Baku, Azerbaijan in 2017.

+As of February 2026, 125 members of the association have been killed by Israeli occupation forces in Gaza during the Gaza war.